ant-design/ant-design-pro-site/docs/porxy.en-US.md

 ### CORS

-If you think that the above changes require more configuration, the system is simpler and you don't need to introduce new complexity.
+If you think that the above changes require more configuration, the system is easy and you don't need to introduce new complexity.
 We can use [`CORS`](https://developer.mozilla.org/zh-CN/docs/Web/HTTP/Access_control_CORS) to allow cross-domain calls, which can be set in express:

 #### express config